solvexia/solvexia-python-sdk/README.md

 3. Specify the name and callback URL.
 Click "Create application".
 4. If the creation is successful you will see Client Id and Client Secret credentials generated.
 5. Copy credentials and store them safely.
 You will not be able to see Client Secret again unless you generate a new one.
 6. Scopes are needed to be set up.
-To read more about scopes please see and the link to the documentation in the [solvexia-api-docs](https://github.com/solvexia/solvexia-api-docs/blob/master/oauth/oauth-scopes.md) repo.
+To read more about scopes please see [solvexia-api-docs](https://github.com/solvexia/solvexia-api-docs/blob/master/oauth/oauth-scopes.md).

 ## Install package